JuliaAI/DataScienceTutorials.jl/assets/literate/A-model-tuning.md

 ```

 As you can see, the range function takes a model (`dtc`), a symbol for the hyperparameter of interest (`:max_depth`) and indication of how to samples values.
-You can either manually specify an iterator over values by using the `values=` keyword or, where appropriate, use the `lower` and `upper` keywords which help define such an iterator between bounds.
+For hyperparameters of type `<:Real`, you should specify a range of values as done above.
+For hyperparameters of other type (e.g. `Symbol`), you should use the `values=...` keyword.

-Once a range of value has been defined, you can then wrap the model in a `TunedModel` specifying the tuning strategy:
+Once a range of values has been defined, you can then wrap the model in a `TunedModel` specifying the tuning strategy:

 ```julia:ex3
 tm = TunedModel(model=dtc, ranges=[r, ], measure=cross_entropy)